Active verbs in the infinitive form (with “to”) can have passive meaning after some adjectives and verbs

-(i) The verb must be in the “infinitive” form with to.
+(i) The verb will be in the “infinitive” form with to.

-(ii) The verb must be “transitive”, i.e. normally requiring an object noun or pronoun after it (see 8.
+(ii) The verb will be “transitive”, i.e. normally requiring an object noun or pronoun after it (see 8.
 Object-Dropping Errors).

-(iii) There must be no noun or pronoun in the “object” position after the verb.
+(iii) There will be no noun or pronoun in the “object” position after the verb.